amegiasf/IRDPGG_PhD_thesis_23/README.md

-# IRDPGG_PhD_thesis_23
+# Computer programs of "Influence of roughness on the dynamical properties of granular gases"
-Some computer programs developed in the PhD thesis "Influence of roughness on the dynamical properties of granular gases" by A. Meg\'ias
+Here, some Python-based computer programs developed in the PhD thesis entitled "Influence of roughness on the dynamical properties of granular gases", by A. Meg\'ias, are shown.